PPPI/Flexeme/README.md

 The corpus used to validate the approaches is artificially built to mimic real-world faults using the methodology proposed in Herzig et al.[[1]](#1):

 1. Have been committed by the same developer within 14 days of each other with no other commit by the same developer in between them.
-    1. Change namespaces whose names have a large prefix match.
+2. Change namespaces whose names have a large prefix match.
-    1. Contain files that are frequently changed together.
+3. Contain files that are frequently changed together.
-    1. Do not contain certain keywords (such as `fix', `bug', `feature', `implement') multiple times.
+4. Do not contain certain keywords (such as 'fix', 'bug', 'feature','implement') multiple times.

 The first criterion mimics the process by which a developer forgets to commit their working directory before picking up a new task.
-The next criterion is an adaptation of Herzig et al.'s `Change close packages' criterion to the C# environment.
+The next criterion is an adaptation of Herzig et al.'s 'Change close packages' criterion to the C# environment.
 The third considers files that are coupled in the version history, thus creating a tangled commit not too dissimilar from commits that naturally occurred.
 The intuition being that if commit *A* touches file *f<sub>A</sub>* and